lvyv/iovBOX/README.md

 # iovBOX
-A embedded OBU makes vehicles programmable for everyone.
+An embedded OBU which makes vehicles programmable for everyone.